 5. World records: we like being #1

 From epic concerts to star-studded football and rugby matches, the National Stadium plays host to the most hotly anticipated events in Singapore.
-Upcoming events include blockbuster concerts by Britney Spears, the Foo Fighters and Ed Sheeran, as well as a football match between Argentina and Singapore.
+You can see what’s on at the National Stadium each month.

 7. Get there in convenience and comfort